ismayton/symphony-service-tracker/README.md

 Be sure to `bundle install` when starting the program.

-To use the provided Houston Symphony seed information, `rake db:seed` to import that data.
+To use the provided Houston Symphony seed information, `rake db:seed` to import the provided data.
 Otherwise, use the provided forms to create musicians, sections, and programs.

 ## Usage